Going with the Flow: Koopman Behavioral Models as Pseudo Planners for Visuo-Motor Dexterity: Abstract

 \section{Abstract}

-There has been rapid and dramatic progress in robots' ability to learn complex visuo-motor manipulation skills from demonstrations, thanks in part to expressive policy classes that employ diffusion- and transformer-based backbones.
-However, these design choices require significant data and computational resources and remain far from reliable, particularly within the context of multi-fingered dexterous manipulation.
-Fundamentally, they model skills as \textit{reactive mappings} and rely on fixed-horizon action chunking to mitigate jitter, creating a rigid trade-off between temporal coherence and reactivity.
-In this work, we introduce \textit{Unified Behavioral Models (UBMs)}, a framework that learns to represent dexterous skills as coupled dynamical systems that capture how visual features of the environment (\textit{visual flow}) and proprioceptive states of the robot (\textit{action flow}) co-evolve.
-By capturing such \textit{behavioral dynamics}, UBMs can ensure temporal coherence by construction rather than by heuristic averaging.
-To operationalize these models, we propose \textit{Koopman-UBM}, a first instantiation of UBMs that leverages Koopman Operator theory to effectively learn a unified representation in which the joint flow of latent visual and proprioceptive features is governed by a structured linear system.
-We demonstrate that Koopman-UBM can be viewed as an \textit{implicit planner}: given an initial condition, it analytically computes the desired robot behavior while simultaneously ``imagining" the resulting flow of visual features over the entire skill horizon.
-To enable reactivity and adaptation, we introduce an \textit{online replanning} strategy in which the model acts as its own runtime monitor that automatically triggers replanning when predicted and observed visual flow diverge beyond a threshold.
-Across seven simulated tasks and two real-world tasks, we demonstrate that K-UBM matches or exceeds the performance of state-of-the-art baselines, while offering considerably faster inference, smooth execution, robustness to occlusions, and flexible replanning.
+Contemporary visuo-motor dexterity models often rely on expressive policy classes with diffusion and transformer backbones to achieve strong performance.
+However, these architectures require significant data and computational resources, and remain far from reliable, particularly for multi-fingered dexterity.
+Importantly, they model skills as \textit{reactive mappings} and rely on fixed-horizon action chunking, creating a rigid trade-off between temporal coherence and reactivity.
+To address these issues, we first introduce \textit{Unified Behavioral Models (UBMs)}, a framework to represent dexterous skills as coupled dynamical systems that capture how visual features of the environment (\textit{visual flow}) and proprioceptive states of the robot (\textit{action flow}) co-evolve.
+As such, UBMs ensure temporal coherence by construction rather than heuristic averaging.
+Unlike world models that attempt to predict the impact of \textit{arbitrary} robot actions on the environment, UBMs target \textit{behavioral dynamics} that encode how demonstrated robot behavior is related to \textit{desired} impacts on the environment.
+A UBM can be viewed as a \textit{pseudo planner}: given an initial condition, it computes the desired robot behavior over the entire skill horizon, while simultaneously ``imagining" the resulting flow of visual features.
+To operationalize UBMs, we propose \textit{Koopman-UBM}, a first instantiation of UBMs as a \textit{structured latent linear} system.
+K-UBM is computationally efficient, enabling reactivity and adaptation via an \textit{online replanning} strategy: the model acts as its own runtime monitor, automatically triggering replanning when predicted and observed visual flow diverge beyond a threshold.
+Across seven simulated tasks and four real-world tasks, our approach matches or exceeds the performance of state-of-the-art baselines, while offering considerably faster inference, smooth execution, robustness to occlusions, and flexible replanning.